AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2023-11-17-post_shark_tank_part_2.md

 ---
-title: "Number of Investments Made by Each Shark Divided by Gender during the 10 Seasons(Part 2: Stats For Sharks)"
+title: "Investments per Shark by Gender in 10 Seasons(Part 2: Stats For Sharks)"
 categories:
   - Investment
 tags: